-- Relies on secure hardware. - Two main flavors: - Each miner requests a wait time from its enclave, the miner with the shortest wait time will be the round leader. - A variant of useful proof-of-work. - The enclaves execute some useful computation. - Each instruction cycle is treated as a lottery ticket.
-If it wins, the enclave owner, i.e., the miner, is authorized to mint a new block. - In both an irrefutable proof must provided attesting that a miner has indeed won the round.
+- Relies on secure/trusted hardware - Also called secure enclaves or Trusted Execution Environments (TEE), e.g., Intel SGX. - Two main flavors: - Each miner requests a wait time from its enclave, the miner with the shortest wait time will be the round leader. - A variant of useful proof-of-work. - The enclaves execute some useful computation. - Each instruction cycle is treated as a lottery ticket.
+If it wins, the enclave owner, i.e., the miner, is authorized to mine a new block. - In both approaches an irrefutable proof must provided attesting that a miner has indeed won the round.